Liam-M-Mays/Liam-M-Mays/README.md

 **Computer Science @ UNC Charlotte** | AI & Robotics Concentration | Math Minor

-I'm interested in building real systems with AI/ML—from reinforcement learning experiments to developer tools that actually ship.
+I'm interested in building real systems with AI/ML—from reinforcement learning experiments to developer tools.
 Currently exploring how to bridge research concepts with practical, deployable implementations.

 ## What I'm Working On